 7. Correct Mistakes

-Catching your child being dishonest is a great opportunity to teach them.
-Ask them why they felt like they needed to lie.
+Catching your children being dishonest is a great opportunity to teach them.
+Ask why they felt like they needed to lie.
 Explain how lying hurts relationships because it causes mistrust and trust is very difficult to earn.
-Talk to your child about what they could have done differently.
+Talk to them about what they could have done differently.

 8. Follow Through on Promises